ETCLabs/RDMnet/docs/getting_started/using_device.md

 // Endpoint configs are constructed implicitly from endpoint numbers, so when creating an endpoint
 // with no responders on it initially, it's as simple as:

-auto result = device.AddPhysicalEndpoint(1); // Create a physical endpoint numbered 1
+etcpal::Error result = device.AddPhysicalEndpoint(1); // Create a physical endpoint numbered 1
 if (result)
 {
   // The endpoint has been added.
 If currently connected, the library will send the proper